-This document summarizes main findings from the Sexual Assault Awareness Climate Survey conducted at The Sage Colleges during the month of April 2017.
-The survey was administered from April 17, 2017 to May 2, 2017.
+This document summarizes main findings from the Sexual Assault Awareness Climate Survey conducted at The Sage Colleges during the month of April 2019.
+The survey was administered from March 13, 2019 to April 26, 2019.
+The last Survey was administered during April of 2017.
 The template provided by the White House Task Force to Protect Students from Sexual Assault was utilized.
 The survey was conducted in order to identify the problem, and the extent, of sexual violence on our campuses.

-This survey was administered to all current Sage students, totaling 2456 students.
-There were only 224 respondents to the survey (9% response rate).
-Approximately 44% of the respondents were undergraduate Russell Sage College students (RSC) students, 21% undergraduate Sage College of Albany (SCA) students, 29% Sage Graduate students (SGS), 2% School of Professional and Continuing Education (SPCE) students and 3% reported other.
-A majority of respondents identified as female 88%, white 82%, and heterosexual 76%.
+This survey was administered to all current Sage students.
+There were 304 total respondents to the survey (13% response rate), an increase from 224 total respondents (9% response rate) in 2017.
+Approximately 40% of the respondents were undergraduate Russell Sage College students (RSC) students, 27% undergraduate Sage College of Albany (SCA) students, 29% Sage Graduate students (SGS), 3% School of Professional and Continuing Education (SPCE) students, and 1% reported other.
+A majority of respondents identified as female 89%, white 82%, and heterosexual 78%.

 Campus Cohesiveness/Sense of Community

 Nearly 85% of students agree that faculty are genuinely concerned about their welfare, and 71% feel the same about administrators.
 82% of students feel that faculty, staff, and administrators respect what they think, and 77% feel that faculty, staff and administrators treat students fairly.
 Overall, nearly 79% of students reported feeling happy at Sage.
 These findings have positive implications because increased trust in college officials are the building blocks towards increased reporting of sexual misconduct on campus.

 General Campus Safety & Response to Sexual Assault